Insurance highlighted on paper

 2. Additional Insured

-This is the golden ticket: you’re covered under your vendor’s policy.
+This is the golden ticket: you’re covered under your vendor’s insurance policy.

 Scenario: A contractor damages a client’s lobby.
 The client sues both the contractor and you.
-With Additional Insured status, their insurance defends you too.
+With Additional Insuredstatus, their insurance company defends you too, under their commercial general liability policy.

 Watch Out: The box checked on the COI means nothing without the actual endorsement that proves it.